mdolab/OpenAeroStruct/openaerostruct/docs/advanced_features/composites_walkthrough.rst

     E = \frac{1}{S_{eff_{11}}}\\
     G = \frac{1}{S_{eff_{66}}}

-These moduli of elasticility values are hence used to determine the stiffness matrix of the entire FEM spatial beam model.
+These moduli of elasticity values are hence used to determine the stiffness matrix of the entire FEM spatial beam model.

-Tsai-Wu Failure Criteria
+Tsai-Wu Failure Criterion
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Thereafter, at the 4 critical points in the wingbox (mentioned in the aerostruct-wingbox walkthrough),